Kharouk/Catch-Of-The-Day/README.md

 ### React:
 React Router, differences between props and state, passing down methods for child components to use.
 How to use refs and this-binding.
 ### Firebase:
+Instead of having the menu reset when you refresh the page, we want to keep that state persistent.
+Firebase is easy to set that up.
+Uses WebSockets so that we get data in real-time.
+Keeps Information on the owner of the store as well as the fish that store has in inventory.

 ### JavaScript:
 Object destructuring, object spread.